mynksnh/ArchKatas2022/Readme.md

 The service intially serves the data for the views where the users can make these transactions.
 The Storefront offers, municipal schemes and Charity views are made available to users on the app, the users can then choose how they may use the points they have accrued by making connections.
 Whenever a points transaction is recorded, a representation of the event is put into the outbound channel to be consumed by the profile manager to update the relevant user profiles.
 The event itself may include data about the nature of the transaction along with discounts or schemes that were availed, coupons or vouchers generated as part of the transaction.
 ![Rewards Manager](/Diagrams/rewards.png)
+*Figure 15 Rewards Manager*

 ### ETL Manager
 The ETL manager is a relatively straightforward part of the system, it is only meant to be used by administrative users to upload the organizational data related to Retailers (storefronts,discounts), Municipalites (municipal points related schemes) and Charities.
 Another possible use case for ETL could be bulk loading Officer accounts and profile data from precinct IT departments, so individual officers don't need to do it themselves.
 As such the ETL manager encapsulates connectors for incoming data sources, and rules for data sanitization and validation

 ![ETL Components](/Diagrams/etl.png)
+*Figure 16 ETL Manager*

 ### Reporting and Analytics Manager
 The purpose of reporting and analytics is to maintain a data warehouse on which it may perform dimension based (temporal, geographical) analytics and report generation.
 It therefore contains OLAP querying components as well as jobs to run aggregation and report generation tasks.
 Our architecture includes an event stream from the profile manager to be consumed be Reporting and Analytics that allows it to have the latest conections and rewards related data, along with profile attributes of related users available for analysis and reporting .
 See [ADR05-CQRS-EventSourcing](/ADRs/ADR05-CQRS-EventSourcing.md)

 ![Reporting and Analytics](/Diagrams/reporting.png)
+*Figure 17 Reporting and Analytics*

 ### Social Media API Manager
 Most social media platforms allow posting data through REST based APIs.
 The social media API manager encapsulates the client libraries for the APIs of the platforms where Hey Blue! does it promotion.
 Third party tools such as Zapier provide social media workflow integration out of the box, in which case the service would encapsulate the the relevant third party client libraries instead

 ![Social Media API](/Diagrams/social.png)
+*Figure 18 Social Media API Manager*

 ## Deployment
 The next diagram models a sample deployment of the Hey Blue! system on the Google Cloud Platform.
-A brief overview of the involved GCP services follows
+A brief overview of the involved GCP services follows, along with other major cloud alternatives

 ![gcp](/Diagrams/gcp.png)
+*Figure 19 GCP Deployment Architecture*

-The Cloud Run GCP service is meant for deploying containerized applications with support for horizontal scaling, load balancing and maintenance of minimum active instances.
-Cloud run would be used for deploying the Connections, Profile and Rewards microservices.
+Cloud Run is GCP’s default server less product.
+It is meant for deploying containerized applications with support for horizontal scaling, load balancing and maintenance of minimum active instances in a fully cloud managed Kubernetes Cluster.
+In the model, cloud run is used for deploying the Connections, Profile and Rewards microservices along with the administrative dashboard application.
++ Microsoft Cloud Alternative: Azure Container instances
++ Amazon Cloud Alternative: AWS Lambda

 The API gateway allows registration of endpoints for services deployed on GCP (such as Cloud Run) and allows authentication, routing, monitoring, alerting, logging, and tracing of calls to registered services.
 The API gateway can authenticate requests via the Firebase authentication service, which can completely stand in for the IAM service described in our architecture.
++ Microsoft Cloud Alternative: Azure Application Gateway
++ Amazon Cloud Alternative: AWS API Gateway

 The Pub/Sub service allows asynchronous, low latency message based communication between deployed services.
 We can use Pub/Sub to implement event queues and topics for async inter-service communication
++ Microsoft Cloud Alternative: Azure Service Bus and related products
++ Amazon Cloud Alternative: Amazon SQS

 BigQuery is GCPs big data analytics and machine learning platform.
-It allows ingesting event streams directly from Pub/Sub
+It allows ingesting event streams directly from Pub/Sub.
++ Microsoft Cloud Alternative: Azure Synapse analytics, HDInsight
++ Amazon Cloud Alternative: AWS Redshift

 Cloud Data Fusion is GCPs most basic ETL service that provides support for pre-built as well as custom transformations and connectors that should suffice for most ETL use cases.
++ Microsoft Cloud Alternative: Azure Data Factory
++ Amazon Cloud Alternative: AWS ETLeap, AWS Glue

 ## Cost Analysis
+Actual cost of cloud services depends on implementation specific details such as network ingress/egress, CPU and memory usage etc, it can only be determined after building and staging the services on the clould platform.

-Estimated cost analysis per month for 50000 Monthly active Users
+An estimated Google Cloud cost analysis per month for 50000 Monthly active Users follows, obtained by pricing calculators for individual services

 API gateway - 3000 calls per month per user
 $3 per million calls * ((50000*3000)/1000000) = $450